wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 *Your post is in good hands.
 Trust Royal Mail to deliver your letters of awe & admiration.
 A special delivery just in the nick of time.*<br>In an ever-competitive & hostile world, *Special Delivery* invites you to take a minute and admire those around you.
 Who's caught your eye?
 Impressed you with their kindness?
 Left you feeling all warm & fuzzy?
 Write them a letter, pop it in our postbox, and Postie will ensure it's delivered with love & care.

 Ali Wilson is a Glasgow-based theatre maker & comedian.
 Much of her work engages with non-professional performers, exploring their lived expertise & the performativity within it.
-A previously Supported Artist at Royal Exchange Theatre, her two last works premiered there in 2018 & '19.
-She has collaborated with Quarantine, Amy Lawrence, idontloveyouanymore, & more; and as a comic, appeared regularly around the NW open-mic circuit.
+A previously Supported Artist at Royal Exchange Theatre, her two last works premiered there in 2018 & 2019.
+She has collaborated with Quarantine, Amy Lawrence, idontloveyouanymore & more — and as a comic, appeared regularly around the NW open-mic circuit.
 <hr>
 **Billy Gigurtsis** · *Curved Lines*

-A durational, interdisciplinary installation piece utilising stillness & spoken word. *Curved Lines* invites you to examine the architecture of deformity, and the systems that so contain it.
+A durational, interdisciplinary, installation piece utilising stillness & spoken word. *Curved Lines* invites you to examine the architecture of deformity, and the systems that so contain it.

 Billy Gigurtsis is a London-based interdisciplinary choreographer & performer whose current practice centres dance around poetry, philosophy, and stillness.
 He has a particular interest in post-war expressive dance styles such as Tanztheater & Butoh.
 He has performed at Västerås Konserthus, Siobhan Davies Studios, and Riposte.
 <hr>